qSOFA Score Calculator

 Frequently Asked Questions

-qSOFA replaces SIRS as a bedside SCREENING tool, but neither qSOFA nor SIRS are diagnostic.
-The Sepsis-3 definition of sepsis requires: (1) suspected or confirmed infection PLUS (2) acute organ dysfunction as measured by SOFA increase ≥2. qSOFA identifies patients who should be evaluated for this organ dysfunction.
+• qSOFA replaces SIRS as a bedside screening tool, but neither qSOFA nor SIRS are diagnostic.
+The modern sepsis definition still requires suspected or confirmed infection plus acute organ dysfunction measured by a SOFA increase of at least 2. qSOFA identifies patients who should be evaluated for that organ dysfunction.